tomazlanza/image-modifier-app/README.md

 # Image modifier app

-This project was carried out as a study on Server-Side Rendering and REST APIs.
+This project was carried out as a study on REST APIs and Server-Side Rendering.

 The application was designed with Express.js, and uses the Embedded JavaScript (ejs) module as its ‘view engine‘ middleware, easily allowing for conditional HTML rendering.